Engin-Boot/pong-stage-Rajshree208/Stage0/paddle_movement.md

-## Paddle Movement
+# Paddle Movement

-# Acceptance Criteria
+## Acceptance Criteria

-# Scenario : Movement of the paddle with repect to the keys/touchscreen
+### Scenario : Movement of the paddle with repect to the keys/touchscreen

 Given: The game is started.
 When: The ball starts moving and the player moves the keys either up or down
-Then: The paddle moves with respect to the keys
+Then: The paddle moves with respect to the keys.